Sociolinguistics: Western contributions

-The study of sociolinguistics in the West was pioneered by linguists such as William Labov in the US and Basil Bernstein in the UK.
-In the 1960s, William Stewart and Heinz Kloss introduced the basic concepts for the sociolinguistic theory of pluricentric languages, which describes how standard language varieties differ between nations (e.g. American/British/Canadian/Australian English; Austrian/German/Swiss German; Bosnian/Croatian/Montenegrin/Serbian Serbo-Croatian).
-Dell Hymes is another sociolinguist (and one of the founders of linguistic anthropology) credited with developing an ethnography-based sociolinguistics and is the founder of the journal Language in Society.
+The study of sociolinguistics in the West was pioneered by linguists such as Charles A. Ferguson or William Labov in the US and Basil Bernstein in the UK.
+In the 1960s, William Stewart and Heinz Kloss introduced the basic concepts for the sociolinguistic theory of pluricentric languages, which describes how standard language varieties differ between nations, e.g. regional varieties of English versus pluricentric "English"; regional standards of German versus pluricentric "German"; Bosnian, Croatian, Montenegrin, and Serbian versus pluricentric "Serbo-Croatian".
+Dell Hymes, one of the founders of linguistic anthropology, is credited with developing an ethnography-based sociolinguistics and is the founder of the journal Language in Society.
 His focus on ethnography and communicative competence contributed to his development of the SPEAKING method: an acronym for setting, participants, ends, act sequence, keys, instrumentalities, norms, and genres that is widely recognized as a tool to analyze speech events in their cultural context.

 Applications

+Sociolinguistics can be divided into subfields, which make use of different research methods, and have different goals.
+Dialectologists survey people through interviews, and compile maps.
+Ethnographers such as Dell Hymes and his students often live amongst the people they are studying.
+Conversation analysts such as Harvey Sacks and interactional sociolinguists such as John J. Gumperz record audio or video of natural encounters, and then analyze the tapes in detail.
+Sociolinguists tend to be aware of how the act of interviewing might affect the answers given.

-A sociolinguist might study how social attitudes determine what is considered appropriate language use or inappropriate language use in a particular setting.
-Sociolinguists might also study the grammar, phonetics, vocabulary, and other aspects of various sociolects.
-Sociolinguists also study language on a national level among large populations to find out how language is used as a social institution.
-William Labov, a Harvard and Columbia University graduate, is often regarded as one of the founders of the study of sociolinguistics.
-He focuses on the quantitative analysis of variation and change within languages, making sociolinguistics a scientific discipline.
+Some sociolinguists study language on a national level among large populations to find out how language is used as a social institution.
+William Labov, a Harvard and Columbia University graduate, is often regarded as the founder of variationist sociolinguistics which focuses on the quantitative analysis of variation and change within languages, making sociolinguistics a scientific discipline.

-Studies in the field of sociolinguistics typically take a sample population and interview them, assessing the realization of certain sociolinguistic variables.
+For example, a sociolinguistics-based translation framework states that a linguistically appropriate translation cannot be wholly sufficient to achieve the communicative effect of the source language; the translation must also incorporate the social practices and cultural norms of the target language.
+To reveal social practices and cultural norms beyond lexical and syntactic levels, the framework includes empirical testing of the translation using methods such as cognitive interviewing with a sample population.

 A commonly studied source of variation is regional dialects.
 Dialectology studies variations in language based primarily on geographic distribution and their associated features.
 Sociolinguists concerned with grammatical and phonological features that correspond to regional areas are often called dialectologists.

-Another Method is the Matched-guise test.
-This technique has the listener listen to a pair of words and evaluate them based on personality and dialect, as some groups have shared views on language attitude.